cwf96991/ThreeJs/README.md

 -  directionalLight.shadow.normalBias=0.05 to reduce the shadow map effect

 ## Note for Shader
 -  w for after z which is the forth axis
+-  only vertex can retrieve the attribute
+-  vertex can send data to fragment via varying
+-  In .glsl float datatype must with a ?.0
 ## Useful Resource Ref
 - [3dtextures.me](https://3dtextures.me)
 - [poliigon.com](https://www.poliigon.com/)